www-delart/www-delart.github.io/content/about/_index.md

 We are graphic designers andvisual artists living in Hamilton, Ontario.

 We have several years of experience in art, graphic design, and advertisement, </br>
-including estimates and supervision, especially in printing and digital publishing.
+including creating estimates and supervision of print and digital publishing.

 ![sample image](/img/portfolio/D+E_portrait.jpg)